impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 What is changing the value of `RUBY_VERSION`?
 I don't see that constant referenced anywhere in the RBENV codebase, so I'm unsure how it's being updated.

-Based on reading [this link](https://web.archive.org/web/20220911152812/https://www.rubyguides.com/2019/01/ruby-environment-variables/), I *think* `RUBY_VERSION` is set internally by Ruby.
+Based on reading [this link](https://web.archive.org/web/20220911152812/https://www.rubyguides.com/2019/01/ruby-environment-variables/){:target="_blank" rel="noopener"}, I *think* `RUBY_VERSION` is set internally by Ruby.
 So something we're doing outside of the `ruby` command must be influencing the way Ruby internally sets the value of this env var.

 My best guess right now is that a given Ruby installation hard-codes this env var's value, and that the behavior that results when you `puts RUBY_VERSION` depends on which Ruby installation you're running that from.
 I'm thinking that Ruby gets its version from that hard-coded `RUBY_VERSION` constant, and that each installed version of Ruby has a different hard-coded value for that constant.